Ismay1l/Ismay1l/README.md

 - 👋 Hi, I’m @Ismay1l
-- 👀 I’m interested in Java Back-end development
+- 👀 I’m interested in iOS development
-- 🌱 I’m currently learning .Spring Framework
+- 🌱 I’m currently learning Swift, Xcode
-- 💞️ I’m looking to collaborate on some simple tasks on Java
+- 💞️ I’m looking to collaborate on some simple tasks on iOS development
 - 📫 You can reach me by email address

 <!---